March 2026 Clock Change: Best Baby & Toddler Sleep Tips

 Option 3: Adjust Gradually

-If your child is very sensitive to routine changes, you might prefer a slow transition.
+If your child is very sensitive to change, you might prefer a slow transition.

 Starting 4–5 days before the clock change, move daily routines earlier by 10–15 minutes each day, including: